 Out of Order exposes parts of living with Irritable Bowel Syndrome (IBS) that are often concealed due to stigma.
 The toilet plays audio-haptic gut noises recorded by the artist that can be randomly chosen by flushing the toilet handle.
 Selected quotes from IBS sufferers' stories surround the toilet in shades of stool.
 And on the toilet paper roll, key statistics become visible when pulled out.
 This is an interactive installation.
 The artist encourages viewers to “feel” the noises (placing hands on parts of the seat, sitting on the toilet itself, etc.), unravel the toilet paper to grasp the physical space of the statistics, take a “dump” by leaving a message in the toilet bowl, and sit down on the loo and read through the IBS digest on the wall to learn what IBS is and why this project exists.
 Shown in the Data Feminism Exhibition 2023 ASU.

 I am honored to have collaborated on this incredible project with Kiara Felder and Staçia Meconiates.
 Waggle Ballet re-imagines ballet performance focused on accessibility for blind and visually impaired communities.
 I created the system for capturing data as well as the sound environments for the project.
 The system makes use of wifi microcontrollers, BNO055 motion sensors, and FSRs.
 The physical enclosures were designed according to the safety, accessibility, and aesthetic ideals of the performers, and uniquely uses hand-sanitizer snap bracelets among other modified and sewn enclosures.
-Both performers' sound environments were designed in MAXMSP To learn more about this exciting initiative, click the Learn More button to check out the website and Kiara's Thesis.
+Both performers' sound environments were designed in MAXMSP To learn more about this exciting initiative, click the Learn More button to check out Kiara's Thesis.

 I created this work when my grandfather had a rapid decline with dementia.
 Coded in MaxMSP and using an M5 stick, I created a sound environment ruminating on these emotions.
 I contacted a local movement artist, handed them the system, and didn’t tell them how to use it or what it could do.
 After 10 minutes of them experimenting with the system, we recorded their interpretation of the piece.
 In the background, if you listen very closely, you will occasionally hear the sounds of me and my family celebrating my grandfather's 90th birthday before his decline.
 The piece is structured around ecological metaphors, which are complemented by a granular memory of tools creating glitches and replaying bits of compositions' past.